mdlu/set-game/README.md

 - If you believe no Set exists on the given board, you can vote to add 3 more cards by clicking "Add".
 If all players vote to add, a new column of 3 cards will be added to the board.

 #### Thoughts:
-- mechanism for adding 3 cards if nobody can find a set, perhaps require everyone to vote to agree (consider: odds of there not being a set in 15 cards?
-18 cards?
-21 cards? and adjusting game/UI accordingly), also some sort of time limit so someone can't say no forever
+-  some sort of time limit so someone can't say no forever?
 - implementing some sort of hint mechanism? (if people can't find a Set)
-- scoreboard, scoring mechanism? (should there be any time element involved?)
 - customizable shapes/colors/etc?
 - stuff shamelessly stolen from Jenna on the cpw discord: https://www.maa.org/sites/default/files/pdf/pubs/SetsPlanetsAndComets.pdf, apparently any group of 12 cards is guaranteed a planet, comet, or set? :O also multidimensional set -- variant where you duplicate all cards 3 times and add a border color as a 5th distinguishing characteristic, could be fun
 - shuffling two decks together maybe?